Baishaki-sfdc/SoundCloud-DataExploration-SQL/README.md

 # Spotify-Postgre SQL _Data Analysis

- Data Analysis project to help Spotify Digital Music Store to help how they can optimize their business opportunities and to help answering business related questions.
+This data analysis project aims to assist the Spotify Digital Music Store in optimizing business opportunities and addressing various business-related questions.
+This includes identifying countries with the highest number of invoices, </br>

-countries with most invoices
-city with best customers
+determining the city with the best customers, </br>
-finding out who the best customer is etc.
+and identifying the top customer."